mmbman/Katagiri/1983-03-09-Blue-Cliff-Record-Case-42-Talk-2.md

 ...
 [But it is] really true.
 So if you don’t understand, we have to move toward that.
 This is everyday practice.

-So Dogen Zenji says that people don’t understand.
+So Dōgen Zenji says that people don’t understand.
 Not only the crickets or frogs or snakes; when you come across [people] on the road, they don’t understand the meaning of the robe, the meaning of the compassion human beings possess.
 But human beings possess compassion and wisdom, and peace and harmony are there, even though they don’t understand.
 Even though dog or bird tries to escape from you, you always say, “Come on, I won’t bite you.
 Please, stay here, in peace and harmony.”
 You continue to tell them, but they don’t understand.
 And also they don’t have any idea, any power, or any intention to move toward that [compassion], even though they don’t understand it.
 But a human being, if we don’t understand, we *try* to know.
 That’s pretty good.
 So if you don’t understand, try to move toward that.
 This is everyday life.

 So, “Where do they fall?” – that question is really a key point.
 This [question] is always nothing but function itself.
 You have to make your life work, from moment to moment, without falling into causation and without ignoring causation.
 What is that?
 Just functioning.
 Just make your life function.
 That is the question, “Where do they fall?”